pact-foundation/pact-ruby/README.md

   end
 end
 ```
-#### 3. Configure the mock server
+#### 3. Configure the mock MyServiceProvider server

-The following code will create a mock service on localhost:1234 which will respond to your application's queries over HTTP as if it were the real "My Service Provider" app.
+The following code will create a mock provider service on localhost:1234 which will respond to your application's queries over HTTP as if it were the real "My Service Provider" app.
 It also creates a mock service provider object which you will use to set up your expectations.
 The method name to access the mock service provider will be what ever name you give as the service argument - in this case "my_service_provider"

 ```ruby